The car companies you’ve (probably) never heard of, but will soon

 Notable models: Atto 3, Dolphin, Seal

-USP: the world’s largest EV company
+USP: The world’s largest EV company

 Likely UK entry date: Already here